 Then, if you look at the transcript, each time the grammar point was used, you’ll see that it has been written in bold.
 This makes it easier to spot the grammar point used naturally.
-If you do end up subscribing to the silver or gold plans, you’ll get more explanations of how that grammar point works.

 After the grammar is an expressions section.

 The expressions part of the episodes is probably my favorite part of News in Slow French.